 Perhaps of highest concern to many Canadians is the federal government’s Canada’s COVID-19 Economic Response Plan announced on March 18, 2020, which includes billions of dollars in relief funds for individual Canadians and businesses alike.

-- A 6-month, interest-free reprieve on student loan payments.
+- A 6-month, interest-free reprieve on student loan payments in 2020.

 - A temporary boost to Canada Child Benefit payments, delivering about $2 billion in extra support.

-Breakdown of Canada’s COVID-19 Economic Response Plan: Benefits you may qualify for and how to apply
+Canada’s COVID-19 Economic Response Plan: See which benefits you qualify for and how to apply

 How to stay safe during the coronavirus outbreak